mvolkmann/mvolkmann.github.com/programming/sed-article.md

 For example, `/~$/ d` deletes all blank lines.

-The `D` command is useful when multiple input lines have been read into PatSpace.
+The `D` command is useful when multiple input lines have been read into the pattern space.
 One way to do this is with the `N` command described later.

 The commands `a`, `c`, and `i` are related.